Improved error estimates for low-regularity integrators using space-time bounds: Introduction

 \section{Introduction}

-Due to their importance as a model problem in mathematical physics, the nonlinear Schrödinger and wave equations have been intensively studied in the past decades, both analytically and numerically.
-In this work we study their numerical time integration in the one-dimensional cases.
+Due to their importance as model problems in mathematical physics, the nonlinear Schrödinger and wave equations have been intensively studied in the past decades, both analytically and numerically.
+In this work we study their numerical time integration in the one-dimensional cases with periodic boundary conditions.
 We treat the semilinear Schrödinger equation

 where we allow for both signs $\mu \in\{\pm 1\}$.
+The symbol $\T = \R / \Z$ denotes the one-dimensional torus.
 Our second problem is the semilinear wave equation

 with a general nonlinearity $g \in C^2(\R,\R)$.
 Our regularity assumptions on the initial data are natural in view of the energy conservation laws.